hung0123/LineBot_Twitch/README.md

 ![LineBot](https://qr-official.line.me/sid/L/423jhgsa.png)

-2.Type "登入" in your LineBot
+2. Type "登入" in your LineBot

-3.Login with your Twitch
+3. Login with your Twitch

-4.Close the page
+4. Close the page

-5.Type "追隨" in your LineBot
+5. Type "追隨" in your LineBot